-From this one rug design there is potential the potential to create vast varieties to suit whatever space.
+From this one rug design, there is potential to create vast varieties to suit whatever space.
 Above is the sample shot of 2 variations of this colour, which can be colour matched to the fabrics featured in the client’s home.

 The images above and below feature this classic rug by Kia in blue; this is a big contrast to the neutral colours within the rest of the room which makes it stand out more.
 In addition to this, the difference between the wool pile to the blue silk pile is quite large which increased the depth to it.
 The contrast in colour between the wool and the silk helps bring the room together as the wool picks up the tones within other elements of the room such as the wall lamp, and the textures from the wall covering and curtains where the textured surfaces reflect light.
 Furthermore, the size of it helps to keep the room in proportion so it does not feel too empty.

 The bespoke rugs are hand made in Nepal using silk and wool.
 This ensures that they will be extremely high quality and will not wear quickly, making the investment worthwhile.
 Each rug is designed to personal preference.
 They take 12 weeks to arrive from the time of ordering so it is important that it is perfect.

 The green version of this rug has a much softer feel to it as it catches the light.
 It has a similar pile to the blue rug yet the soft tones allow it to subtly catch the light in the silk adding depth to the room.
 Again, the wool pile colour picks up on the neutral tones in the room.
 This rug is also a lot smaller than the blue one so it is more of a complementary piece than a feature with the pastel tones.